arnauqb/diff_abms_tutorial/webpage/index.md

 The tutorial is aimed at the broader AAMAS community, with a particular focus on researchers interested in "modeling and simulation of societies".
 The main focus will be on recent advances in agent-based modeling through the use of automatic differentiation and deep neural network integration.

-The tutorial will be hands-on, with demonstrations in Python, and all materials will be publicly released after the conference.
+The tutorial will feature demonstrations in Python, and all materials will be publicly released after the conference.
 Some prior experience in Python and PyTorch is desirable but not required.

 # Outline and Schedule